rust-lang/book/src/ch20-02-advanced-traits.md

 the other features discussed in this chapter.

 One example of a trait with an associated type is the `Iterator` trait that the standard library provides.
-The associated type is named `Item` and stands in for the type of the values the type implementing the `Iterator` trait is iterating over.
+The associated type is named `Item` and stands for the type of the values the type implementing the `Iterator` trait is iterating over.
 The definition of the `Iterator` trait is as shown in Listing 20-13.